DataFire/Integrations/integrations/generated/wikimedia/README.md

   * project **required** `string`: The name of any Wikimedia project formatted like {language code}.{project name},
   * editor-type **required** `string` (values: all-editor-types, anonymous, group-bot, name-bot, user): If you want to filter by editor-type, use one of anonymous, group-bot (registered
   * page-type **required** `string` (values: all-page-types, content, non-content): If you want to filter by page-type, use one of content (edits on pages in content
-  * granularity **required** `string` (values: daily, monthly): Time unit for the response data.
-As of today, supported values are daily and monthly
+  * year **required** `string`: The year of the date for which to retrieve top editors, in YYYY format.
-  * start **required** `string`: The date of the first day to include, in YYYYMMDD format
+  * month **required** `string`: The month of the date for which to retrieve top editors, in MM format.
+If you want to get the top editors of a whole month, the day parameter should be all-days.
-  * end **required** `string`: The date of the last day to include, in YYYYMMDD format
+  * day **required** `string`: The day of the date for which to retrieve top editors, in DD format, or all-days for a monthly value.

 #### Output
 * output [top-editors-by-edits](#top-editors-by-edits)

-### metrics.editors.top_by_net_bytes_difference.project.editor_type.page_type.granularity.start.end.get
+### metrics.editors.top_by_net_bytes_difference.project.editor_type.page_type.year.month.day.get
-Given a Mediawiki project and a date range, returns a timeseries of the top 100 editors by net bytes-difference.
+Given a Mediawiki project and a date (day or month), returns a timeseries of the top 100 editors by net bytes-difference.
 You can filter by editor-type (all-editor-types, anonymous, group-bot, name-bot, user) or page-type (all-page-types, content or non-content).
-You can choose between daily and monthly granularity as well.
-The user_id returned is either the mediawiki user_id if user is registered, or his/her IP if the user is anonymous.
+The user_text returned is either the mediawiki user_text if the user is registered, or "Anonymous Editor" if user is anonymous.

 - Stability: [experimental](https://www.mediawiki.org/wiki/API_versioning#Experimental)
 - Rate limit: 25 req/s